triton-inference-server/server/docs/user_guide/trace.md

 ### OpenTelemetry Context Propagation

-Triton supports [context propagation](https://opentelemetry.io/docs/concepts/context-propagation/) in OpenTelemetry mode starting 24.01 version.
-Note, that that every request with propagated OpenTelemetry context will be traced, regardless of `rate` and `count` trace settings.
-If a user wishes to trace only those request, for which OpenTelemetry context was injected on the client side, please start Triton with `rate` = 0:
+Triton supports [context propagation](https://opentelemetry.io/docs/concepts/context-propagation/) in OpenTelemetry mode starting in version 24.01.
+Note, that every request with propagated OpenTelemetry context will be traced, regardless of `rate` and `count` trace settings.
+If a user wishes to trace only those requests, for which OpenTelemetry context was injected on the client side, please start Triton with `--trace-config rate=0`:
 ```
 $ tritonserver \
     --trace-config rate=0 \